civicrm/civicrm-buildkit/README.md

 ## Download

  * [Full Download: Ubuntu](doc/download-ubuntu.md) - Download buildkit and all system dependencies (mysql, etc).
 This is ideal when setting up a new, clean Ubuntu host.
  * [Full Download: Vagrantbox](https://github.com/civicrm/civicrm-buildkit-vagrant) - Download a prepared virtual-machine with all system dependencies (mysql, etc).
-This is ideal for Windows and OS X.
+This is ideal if you work on Windows or OS X.
  * [Manual Download](doc/download-manual.md) - Just download buildkit.
-This is ideal if you have already installed the system dependencies (mysql, etc).
+This is ideal if you have already installed the system dependencies by some other means (CentOS, MAMP, etc).

 After you've downloaded buildkit the first time, you should periodically [update the tools](doc/download-update.md).

 ## Configuration and Usage

 <!---
-FIXME: If we can modify `civi-download-tools --full` to setup PATH automatically, then this step can be moved strictly under "Manual Download"
+FIXME: If we can modify `civi-download-tools --full` to setup PATH automatically, then we can remove step 1 and put it under "Manual Download"
 -->

  1. [PATH: Configure CLI support](doc/path.md)